logan169/logan169.github.io/_posts/2025-03-04-houdini-large-language-model-agent.md

 """
 ```
 As you can see, the prompt provides a highly structured list of actions for the model to follow.
 This level of explicit instruction is necessary because we are employing a zero-shot approach asking the model to generate code without supplying any additional examples or contextual guidance.
 This is especially important when using general-purpose LLMs, as there are currently no models fine-tuned specifically for Houdini at the time of writing.
+By testing models in a zero-shot setting, we can establish a baseline for their adaptability and determine how effectively they can produce meaningful outputs solely based on structured prompts.

 In order to improve the model’s responses in the future, we could supplement the prompt with additional Houdini documentation or node graph code representations.
 This would provide relevant context, allowing the LLM to generate more accurate and structured outputs.
 This approach is known as Retrieval-Augmented Generation (RAG), where external reference materials are incorporated into the prompt to enhance the model’s ability to generate domain-specific responses.